spex-xray/spex-help/source/pyspex/com_plot.rst

 This function plots the model spectrum as a function of energy (keV).
 The axis can be made logarithmic by setting ``xlog=True`` and ``ylog=True`` for the x and y axis, respectively.

+  .. warning:: Due to a bug in pyspex 3.06.01, the unit on the y axis is not photons/s/m**2/keV,
+               but photons/s/m**2.
+So it shows the spectra without dividing by the bin width.
+               This issue will be fixed in pyspex 3.07.00.

 Examples::

     >>> s.plot_model()